n-kurasawa/vscode-ignore-prettier/README.md

 Allows you to add and remove files from `.prettierignore`.

-This is especially useful when you want to ignore a file temporarily.
+~~This is especially useful when you want to ignore a file temporarily.~~

+If you just want to ignore it temporarily It may be more convenient to use the [Formatting Toggle](https://marketplace.visualstudio.com/items?itemName=tombonnike.vscode-status-bar-format-toggle).
+Alternatively, VS Code provides Save Without Formatting.

 ## Installation